Kingsmill, Virginia: Williamsburg: the closest center of commerce

+Railroad era

 In the early 1880s, through the vision and efforts of railroad builder and industrialist Collis P. Huntington and his associates, the Chesapeake and Ohio Railway (C&O) had been extended from Richmond through Williamsburg to reach Newport News Point, at the confluence of the James and the Elizabeth rivers in Warwick County, where coal shipping facilities were established.
 Soon, a town quickly developed as the City of Newport News in 1896.
 A great shipyard, which became Newport News Shipbuilding and Drydock Company was also established there.

 The railroad had been built primarily as a transportation line to enable shipping of bituminous coal from the rich coalfields of southwestern Virginia and southern West Virginia.
 But it also connected Williamsburg, as well as James City and Warwick counties, with the expanding transcontinental railroads of the country.
 Passenger and freight services were provided, and stations were built along the line, including one at Grove Station, a few miles north and east of Kingsmill near the adjacent Carter's Grove Plantation at Grove, Virginia.

-Carter's Grove Plantation and Carter's Grove Wharf were the next major feature immediately east of Kinsgmill along the north bank of the James River.
+Carter's Grove Plantation and Carter's Grove Wharf were the next major feature immediately east of Kingsmill along the north bank of the James River.
 Carter's Grove was still an active plantation in the early 20th century, but the Kingsmill Plantation and surrounding properties had fallen into ruins and disuse.
 With much of it primarily both wooded and hilly, the land at Kingsmill was not particularly well-suited to agriculture.
 It stood largely vacant and unused as major changes began at Williamsburg and the nearby region beginning in 1926.